Stoicism is a philosophy of two halves:

 For example:

+A Note on Preferred Indifference: The wise person sees things like money, possessions, and fame as indifferent.
+They were not good or bad; they simply were.
 However, Stoicism does split this up a little further.
 There are some things that are indifferent but preferred.
-Wealth is preferable to poverty, friends are preferable to solitude; health is preferable to illness; etc. The fact is that these things are not good or bad; the judgment of good or bad comes only from a person’s actions and intent.
+Wealth is preferable to poverty, friends are preferable to solitude; health is preferable to illness; etc.

 2. The Virtue of Courage: